How our covers work

 Choosing your cover

 All our cover fabrics are manufactured and assembled under license by Aquaflex Ltd. Having the cover material cut and prepared in the UK has the added benefit of a quicker manufacturing time and reduced costs.
-A cover can be made and dispatched in 24 hours!

 The cover fabric used for all UK installations is a (BS3424/5A) 630g/m2 flexible plasticised PVC material.
 The fabric has a high gloss lacquer on both sides and contains a high tensile polyester scrim reinforcing layer to enhance tear strength.
 This lacquered finish will also enable the fabric to be cleaned far easier compared to other non-lacquered fabrics.